-In view of the above-mentioned development, the Group made a prudent full impairment loss allowance on the Loan of HK\$68,846,000 (2020: HK\$22,468,000).
-However, the Group and the Receivers will continue to maintain regular dialogue with the Borrower Group and the new JPLs, discuss and negotiate with other potential investors, regularly monitor the progress of settlement and/or realisation of security assets, re-assess the value of securities based on the information currently available to the Group from time to time and shall take all appropriate further actions as and when appropriate.
+In view of the above-mentioned development and based on information available at the material time, the Group made a prudent full impairment loss allowance on the Loan in 2021.
+However, the Group and the Receivers will continue to maintain dialogue with the Borrower Group and the new JPLs, if possible, discuss and negotiate with potential investors, regularly monitor the progress of settlement, enforcement and/or realisation of security assets, reassess the value of securities, based on the information currently available to the Group from time to time and shall take all appropriate actions as and when appropriate.